It's easy to get overwhelmed searching for the right alcohol or drug addiction treatment near Southmead. But answers *are* available.

 This is the most detailed debriefing available on addiction treatment options in Southmead.

 Along with the primary care needs for addiction, detox and therapy, rehab is the most structured method available for people to get well.
-But, rehab will not work in a vacuum, or without your cooperation.
+But, rehab is only part of the way to success.

 In the first week you’ll be resting more than is usual during the physical detox process, as well as getting used to your medication.